 The City of Falls Church Recreation and Parks Department will present its annual free July 4th Celebration at George Mason High School (7124 Leesburg Pike).
-Musical entertainment begins at 7pm with a live performance, with fireworks following at 9:20pm.
+Grab a bit fro food trucks starting at 6pm.
+Musical entertainment begins at 7pm with a live performance, and fireworks follow at 9:20pm.
 Blankets and flat-based chairs are allowed for seating on the field.
 Food and drinks will be sold on site.

 Where: Langley High School | McLean, VA